mrllama123/dyno-viewer/docs/testing-textual.md

 ## How to test

-to test textual apps.
+To test textual apps.
 You need to run them as async functions so for that you need have pytest plugin: pytest-aiohttp installed as a dev dependency.
 Also as async tests are slower using concurrency for the tests is a good idea i used the pytest-xdist pytest plugin for that

-in terms of the test structure, I have broken it down into testing the individual widgets/screens using [sort key filter](../tests/unit/query/test_sort_key_query.py) test as an example:
+In terms of the test structure, I have broken it down into testing the individual widgets/screens using [sort key filter](../tests/unit/query/test_sort_key_query.py) test as an example:

 - create a class that inherits the `App`  class just like you normally do for creating textual apps.
 That adds the SortKeyFilter widget and any setup that needs to be done before testing: